dominik-pichler/Geometry_based_preprocessing_for_GNNs/Readme.md

 # 1. Introduction
-In this project I am investigating **Graph Structure-based Fraud Detection** in Financial Transaction Networks with the help of **Geometry** and **Graph Neural Networks**.
+In this project I have investigated **Graph Structure-based Fraud Detection** in Financial Transaction Networks with the help of **Geometry** and **Graph Neural Networks**.
-Initially Inspired by the big issue of Value-Added-Tax Fraud, where in 2021 alone approx. 15 billion euros have been stolen by criminals applying Value-Added-Tax Fraud-techniques in the EU according to [*Ott (2024)*](https://epub.jku.at/obvulihs/download/pdf/10500928).
+Initially inspired by the big issue of *Value-Added-Tax Fraud*, where in 2021 alone approx. 15 billion euros have been stolen by criminals applying Value-Added-Tax Fraud-techniques in the EU according to [*Ott (2024)*](https://epub.jku.at/obvulihs/download/pdf/10500928).
 Due to lack of publicly available data, I had to switch to something similar: Money Laundry Patterns in Transaction Networks.
 As I chose a geometry based approach in combination with GNNs, it might still be useful for VAT Fraud as well.